MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You want to just protect files by using File Explorer or by using Powershell commands.

+- You want users and administrators to be able to track and revoke protected documents.

-- You want to remove encryption (unprotect) from files and containers in bulk for data recovery purposes.
+- You want to remove encryption from files and containers (unprotect) in bulk for data recovery purposes.

 - You run Office 2010 and want to protect documents and email messages by using the Azure Rights Management service.